Music at Woodbridge School Prep

 Chamber ensembles are formed each term for each pupil wishing to participate in a smaller ensemble.

-All the Choirs and Ensembles benefit from a wide range of performing opportunities, both at The Abbey and in the wider community.
+All the Choirs and Ensembles benefit from a wide range of performing opportunities, both at The Prep and in the wider community.
 In addition to regular concerts for choirs, ensembles and soloists, we hold annual Music Festivals as a celebration of solo playing.
 Soloists can also play at the informal Lunchtime Recitals, which are a useful platform for gaining confidence and experience.
 We join together with the Senior School for Masterclasses and workshops with leading professional musicians, as well as for high profile concerts at Snape Maltings.